Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Numerical Stability of G(w, z)

 Here $\varepsilon_{\mathrm{lin}}$ coincides with the conventional relative error $\lvert G_{\mathrm{lin}}-G_{\mathrm{ref}}\rvert/G_{\mathrm{ref}}$ whenever both values are positive and well resolved.
 The same definitions are applied to $Q$ in place of $G$.
 Digits of accuracy $d_{\mathrm{lin}}$ are capped at $16$ to avoid divergence in the case of exact matches.
 In the implementation, the function $\exp(x)-1$ is evaluated using the numerically stable routine \texttt{expm1} in R.

-Because relative error is ill-posed where the double-precision representation of the reference would round to $0$ or $1$, two loss-of-information (LOI) flags are introduced based on the reference logs, where ``ref'' denotes either $G_{\mathrm{ref}}$ or $Q_{\mathrm{ref}}$:
+Because relative error becomes uninformative near unity and in the extreme lower tail, two practical loss-of-information (LOI) flags are introduced based on the reference logs, where ``ref'' denotes either $G_{\mathrm{ref}}$ or $Q_{\mathrm{ref}}$: